Uniform Regularity for free-boundary navier-stokes equations with surface tension: Introduction

-where $C_0$ is some terms depending on the initial data, $R$ contains $E_0$ and some low order $L^\infty$-type terms.
-The problem is that $|h|_{H^{m+\frac{3}{2}}} $, on the right hand side cannot be controlled by $E_0$.
+where $C_0$ is some terms depending on the initial data, $R$ contains $E_0$ and $L^\infty$-type terms with order of $[\frac{m}{2}]$.
+The problem is that $|h|_{H^{m+\frac{3}{2}}} $, on the right hand side, cannot be controlled by $E_0$.
 This term comes from the pressure estimates involving the surface tension term.
-To estimate $|h|_{H^{m+\frac{3}{2}}} $, we use Dirichlet-Neumann estimates and time-derivatives and a special decomposition of the pressure term.
-Indeed, we decompose the pressure into several pieces.
-One piece, $q^S$ (which is the pressure due to the surface tension term) is such that $q^S$ sovles $ \Delta q^S = 0,\quad q^S|_b = -\nabla\cdot\frac{\nabla h}{\sqrt{1+|\nabla h|^2}} $.
-Then, Then, we estimate Navier-Stokes equation on the boundary and the kinematic boundary condition,
+To estimate $|h|_{H^{m+\frac{3}{2}}} $, we use Dirichlet-Neumann estimates, time-derivatives, and a special decomposition of the pressure term.
+We decompose the pressure $q$ into three pieces, $q = q^{E} + q^{NS} + q^{S}$.
+One piece, $q^S$ (which is the pressure due to the surface tension term) sovles,